-It’s been 12 years since the first time that activists coordinated an international day of solidarity action around the case of environmental prisoner Jeff Luers.
+It’s been over a decade since the first time that activists coordinated an international day of solidarity action around the case of environmental prisoner Jeff Luers.
 Luers was charged with a relatively small crime, damaging several SUVs in a car dealership lot, but sentenced to 22 years in prison with the explicit intention of sending a chilling message to the environmental movement.
 In response, supporters organized an international day of solidarity with Jeff on June 11, 2004.
 The day saw 23 events around the world including places as a far as Russia, Norway and Australia, with a focus on the event in Jeff’s hometown prior to incarceration, Eugene, OR.
 His parents showed up to greet a crowd of several hundred with this message:

 Good evening… .Thank you all for coming… .Today is intended to be a day for public education and awareness about Jeff and his case… .The FBI, in it’s bulletin to law enforcement agencies, has chosen to make it sound like an ELF (Earth Liberation Front) call to action.
 That’s wrong, but it got Jeff and his case some good publicity in places such as Morgantown, West Virginia and Palm Beach, Florida that may not have developed otherwise….My wife, Judy, and I want to thank all of the organizers and attendees at this event and similar events around the world designed to bring attention to the injustice done to our son, Jeff “Free” Luers.